-This year is ONU's first year participating in the Choose Ohio First program.
-ONU currently has eight Choose Ohio First Scholars and hopes to include many more in coming years.
+This year is ONU's second year participating in the Choose Ohio First program.
+ONU currently has 14 Choose Ohio First Scholars and hopes to include many more in coming years.

 ONU is the only university in Ohio that offers education degrees in all of the STEM fields, as well as Ohio teacher licensure in all applicable STEM fields.
 These degrees/licensures include:

 - Physical Sciences: physics and chemistry (grades 7-12)

 - Physcial Sciences: physics (grades 7-12)

 - Physical Sciences: chemistry (grades 7-12)

 - Integrated Mathematics (grades 7-12)